Monday, October 22, 2018

 It is a bit singular that Marquette, in his description of the picture, should always speak of two, as though there were two of the figures when many later authorities should mention only one.
 It is singular, too, that all modern writers on the subject and those living who remember to have seen the picture (for there are several old citizens who claim to have been familiar with the figure) should always refer to the creature's wings.
 Although he describes it in detail, Marquette does not mention wings.

-MARQUETTE RECORDED THIS DESCRIPTION:
+MARQUETTE RECORDED THIS DESCRIPTION IN 1673:

 "While skirting some rocks, which by their height and length inspired awe, We saw upon one of them two painted monsters which at first made us afraid, and upon which the boldest savages dare not long rest their eyes.
 They are as large as a calf; they have horns on their heads like those of a deer, a horrible look, red eyes, a beard like a tiger's, a face somewhat like a man's, a body covered with scales, and so long a tail that it winds all around the body, passing above the head and going back between the legs, ending in a fish's tail.
 Green, red, and black are the three colors composing the Picture.
 Moreover, these 2 monsters are so well painted that we cannot believe that any savage is their author; for good painters in France would find it difficult to reach that place conveniently to paint them.
 Here is approximately the shape of these monsters, as we have faithfully copied it."

 One of the most satisfactory pictures of the Piasa we have ever seen is in an old German publication entitled "The Valley of the Mississippi Illustrated.
 Eighty illustrations from nature, by H. Lewis, from the falls of St. Anthony to the Gulf of Mexico."
 Published about the year 1839 by Arenz & Co., Dusseldorf, Germany.
 One of the large full-page plates in this work gives a fine view of the Bluff at Alton, with the figure of the Piasa on the face of the rock.
-It is represented to have been taken on the spot by artists from Germany.
+It is represented as having been taken on the spot by artists from Germany.

 This illustration was drawn three or four years after Russel wrote his story of the Tradition of the Piasa.
 The account in the German work tells of the tradition and says the pictograph was growing dim and showed evidence of great age.